 This Compliance Bulletin briefly describes new state employee leave provisions and guidance enacted or issued in response to the COVID-19 pandemic, along with links to government resources providing further information.
-The document will be updated with additional new employee leave provisions in this rapidly changing compliance area.
+Information about similar measures in select major cities is also included.
+The document will be updated with additional new employee leave rules in this rapidly changing compliance area.